 - In those key/value pairs, the key is a property (or property name), and the value is a value (or property value).

-This looks like a great resource for anyone wanting to get into web development and design.
+This looks like an excellent resource for anyone wanting to start building websites.